EXCLUSIVE-Toyota to buy 13 mln air-bag inflators from Takata rival-sources

 The sources declined to say how much the purchases would cost Toyota, but average inflator prices suggest a total of around $100-$150 million.

-Toyota considers a switch to Nippon Kayaku inflators as a precaution in case further recalls are required, said the person with direct knowledge of the deal.
+Toyota considers a switch to Nippon Kayaku inflators to be precautionary, in case further recalls are required, said the person with direct knowledge of the deal.

-After being criticised for acting too slowly on a separate major recall crisis of its own five years ago, Toyota, which vies with Volkswagen as the world's biggest carmaker, wants to be able to replace at-risk inflators promptly if it needs to, the sources said.
+After being criticised for acting too slowly in its own major recall crisis five years ago, Toyota - which vies with Volkswagen as the world's biggest carmaker - wants to be able to replace at-risk inflators promptly if it needs to, the sources said.

 The person with direct knowledge of the deal would not say whether Toyota is helping Nippon Kayaku pay for its expansion, or whether Toyota would keep buying its inflators after 2020.